Marine Wire Termination – The Tools

 One reason the Pro-HST tool can perform so well is in the overall width of the crimp band which means more cold formed wire to terminal interface.

-If you are a professional, interested in an excellent heat shrink crimp tool wee sell this tool in the MarineHowTo.com Web Store;
+If you are a professional, interested in an excellent heat shrink crimp tool, it is available in the MarineHowTo.com Web Store;

-All proceeds from the sale if this tool are re-invested into MarineHowTo.com to keep it free.
+All proceeds from the sale if this tool are re-invested into MarineHowTo.com to help keep it free.

 The Completed Crimp – Pro-HST Tool